Onboard says it can help SaaS companies bring their new customers up to speed faster and better – TechCrunch

 While companies have embraced the offerings of software-as-a-service companies with growing vigor, getting those new offerings to work in a seamless way from the outset isn’t so easy, with some business customers feeling forgotten as soon as the digital ink dries.

-Enter Onboard, a 10-month-old, startup that aims to help SaaS businesses delight those new customers instead of turning them off.
+Enter Onboard, a 10-month-old startup that aims to help SaaS businesses delight those new customers instead of turning them off.

-The company was cofounded by CEO Jeff Epstein, who previously launched the referral marketing and affiliate marketing software company Ambassador, which sold in 2018, eight years after it was founded.
+The company was co-founded by CEO Jeff Epstein, who previously launched the referral marketing and affiliate marketing software company Ambassador, which sold in 2018, eight years after it was founded.

 Terms of the sale to West Corporation — now Intrado — were never disclosed, but Epstein says it was a “good outcome” for shareholders.
 (Ambassador was sold again last month to a small Seattle company.)